botre/anki-decks/src/computer-science.md

 ## Object pool pattern

-The object pool pattern is a software creational design pattern that uses a set of initialized objects kept ready to use – a "pool" – rather than allocating and destroying them on demand.
+Object pool pattern is a software creational design pattern that uses a set of initialized objects kept ready to use - " borrowed" from the pool - rather than allocating and destroying them on demand.

-A client of the pool will request an object from the pool and perform operations on the returned object.

-When the client has finished, it returns the object to the pool rather than destroying it; this can be done manually or automatically.